 A Dark Sky Saga: Goldendale Washington in the spotlight.

-If you haven't already, please join the IDA.
+If you haven't already, please join DarkSky International.

 Dark Sky Defenders is a 501c3 tax-exempt non-profit organization dedicated to enrich and expand the global appreciation and support for the preservation and protection of the night sky through education and advocacy.